developer-zebra/developer-zebra-site/src/devicetracker/4-0/guide/setup/index.md

 ## Site, Access Point and Device Data

 Administrators register site names, access points, and device information with friendly names to aid in identifying, tracking and locating devices.
 Sample AP and device CSV files are supplied by Zebra for the administrator to populate with the appropriate data.
 Copy the populated CSV files to the mobile device for the data to be imported through the client app.
-Importing data either modifies or adds entries to the existing database.
+Importing data either modifies or adds entries to the existing database, unless deleting a device.
 The data fields are:

 <table class="facelift" style="width:100%" border="1" padding="5px">
   <tr bgcolor="#dce8ef">